Elections & Voting Explained

 – Elections on paper are now ‘fixed’ to take place every 5 years.
 The idea is the Prime Minister can not choose an earlier date to suit them.
 According to the Act, the next general election was scheduled for Thursday 7th May 2020 and the present Parliament dissolved on 30th March of that year.
 However, the next actual election was in 2017.

 – Parliament, though, can be dissolved and a general election held if two-thirds of MPs vote for this.
-At the time of drafting the Fixed-term Parliaments Act it would have looked unlikely that both Government and Opposition MPs would agree to do this.
+At the time of drafting the Fixed-term Parliaments Act, it would have looked unlikely that both Government and Opposition MPs would agree to do this.
 However, being a post-Brexit world, Prime Minister Theresa May proposed an election for 8th June 2017 and received the backing from MPs she needed.
-It remains to be seen whether this will be a one-off having only had one full cycle on the new rules.
+Boris Johnson then secured the backing for a General Election in December 2019.
+So, it remains to be seen whether General Elections will be fixed or whether the Act with just be the hurdles you have to jump through but can ultimately get around if you really want one. t

 – A Government also has to leave office if it loses a vote of confidence in the House of Commons.
 Previously the convention was that the Prime Minister resigned and called an immediate general election as happened in 1979.
 The Act now provides for a period of 14 days to allow the possibility of a new Government to be formed and only then would a general election be called.
 This will give the Prime Minister time to get together enough support to carry on.